-How to mess with your cat by drawing a square
+Why do cats sit in a taped square or circle?

 Cat experts weigh in

+Some cats think this game is dumb.
+(Photo: Anne Worner [CC BY-SA 2.0]/Flickr)

-So what makes cats so interested in a square on the floor?
+So what makes cats so interested in a diagram on the floor?
 We checked in with a couple of animal behaviorists for their theories.

 "We know that cats like safe spaces.
 It's possible that the marking on the floor creates some illusion on the floor that doesn't actually exist," says certified cat behavior consultant Mikel Delgado, who's based in the Berkeley, California area.
 "It might have enough similarity to a low-sided box that a lot of cats are attracted to it for safety."

-Note: Editor's note: This story has been updated since it was first published in April 2016.